fe-moldark/wesleykent-website/thebasics.markdown

 <br><br>
 Linux file permissions are described with three numbers, each of which can be between 0-7.
 Assuming you already know binary, let's take a look at just one of those three numbers.
 Now, each bit when combined (ex. binary bit for 4 and 1 = 5 total) would describe the read, write, execute permissions (aka 4,2,1 - with 0 meaning NO permissions) for that number.<br><br>
 But, there are three numbers, right? _Each_   of those three numbers - be it, 777, 754, 600, etc etc _individually_ describe the permissions (read write execute, don't forget) for the user, the group, and lastly anyone else.<br><br>
-Let's now take an example of a permission set of "650":
+Let's take an example of a permission set of "650":
 - The first 6 in binary would be 110(0) = (4+2+0+0) and we care about the left most three
 - The second number, 5, would be 101(0) = (4+0+1+0) and again, only the left three matter
 - The last number is 0, which 000(0) = (0+0+0+0), denoting no permissions for anyone else